SudeepDasari/visual_foresight/README.md

 On a high level, Visual Model Predictive Control (visual-MPC) leverages an action-conditioned video prediction modelto enable robots to perform various tasks with only raw-pixel input.
 This codebase provides an implmentation of the core algorithm and planning cost, as well as the data collection and experiment framework.
 Additionally, we provide Dockerfiles for our simulator environments, and instructions to reproduce our experiments on your own Sawyer robot.

-Crucially, this codebase does NOT implement video prediction model training.
-If you're only interested in training models, please refer to [Stochastic Adversarial Video Prediction](https://github.com/alexlee-gk/video_prediction).
+Crucially, this codebase does NOT implement video prediction model training, or meta-classifier model training.
+If you're only interested in training models, please refer to [Stochastic Adversarial Video Prediction](https://github.com/alexlee-gk/video_prediction) or [Few-Shot Goal Inference for Visuomotor Learning and Planning](https://github.com/anxie/meta_classifier).

 # Installation
 ## General Dependencies